The Battle of Amiens 8th August 1918 - The Beginning of the End of the Great War / "der Schwarze Tag"

 The bottom image is a drawing of the Barrage Plan supporting the Australian section of the front immediately south of the River Somme.
 The lower boundary is the railway line running from Villers Bretonneux to the SE.
 The Canadians operated between it and the Amiens - Roye Rd further south , beyond which was the French 1st Army.
 The Green, Red and Blue Lines were the initial, intermediate and final objectives.

 Fire was provided by 1,386 field guns and howitzers and 684 heavy guns, belonging to 27 medium artillery brigades and thirteen heavy batteries, in addition to the infantry divisions' artillery (Field Artillery Brigades).
 The fire plan for the Fourth Army's artillery was devised by Monash's senior artillery officer, Major General C. E. D. Budworth.
-British 'hot wire' sound ranging and artillery survey advances (led by Professor Lawrence Bragg, just 28 years old at the time, originally from Adelaide, who was to be awarded an MC and OBE for his efforts) had dramatically improved artillery techniques and together with aerial photographic reconnaissance made it possible to dispense with "registration" of targets, to ensure accurate fire, without compromising surprise.
+British 'hot wire' sound ranging and artillery survey advances (led by Professor Lawrence Bragg, just 28 years old at the time, originally from Adelaide, who was to be awarded an MC and OBE for his efforts) had dramatically improved artillery techniques and, together with aerial photographic reconnaissance, made it possible to dispense with "registration" of targets.
+This ensured accurate fire without compromising surprise.
 Budworth had produced a timetable which allowed more than 500 of 530 German guns to be hit at "zero hour", while a creeping barrage preceded the infantry.

 Men and machines had moved into position under the cover of darkness and deception plans, and in an extension of the techniques demonstrated at Le Hamel one month earlier, tanks were in the vanguard of the attack.
 Their arrival in the Assembly Areas had once again been masked by the noise of aircraft flying low over the battlefield.
 Those same aircraft were to play a key role in gathering and returning intelligence information and even dropping supplies of ammunition.